openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 The User acknowledges and agrees that, to the fullest extent permitted by any applicable law, the disclaimers and exclusion of liability contained herein apply to any and all damages or injury whatsoever caused by or related to risks of, use of, or inability to use, Fether under any cause of action whatsoever of any kind in any jurisdiction, including, without limitation, actions for breach of warranty, breach of contract or tort (including negligence).

 Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for certain types of damages.
 Therefore, some of the above limitations in this section may not apply to you.
-In particular, nothing in these terms shall affect the statutory rights of any User or limit or exclude liability for death or physical injury arising from the negligence or wilful misconduct of Parity Technologies or for fraud or fraudulent misrepresentation.
+In particular, nothing in these terms shall affect the statutory rights of any User or limit or exclude liability for death or physical injury arising from the negligence or willful misconduct of Parity Technologies or for fraud or fraudulent misrepresentation.

-Subject to any liability which may not be excluded, you expressly understand and agree that Parity Technologies, its subsidiaries and affiliates, and its licensors shall not be liable to you for:
+Subject to any liability which may not be excluded, you expressly understand and agree that Parity Technologies, its subsidiaries, and affiliates, and its licensors shall not be liable to you for:

-1. any direct, indirect, incidental, special consequential or exemplary damages which may be incurred by you, however caused and under any theory of liability.
+1. any direct, indirect, incidental, special consequential or exemplary damages which may be incurred by you, however, caused and under any theory of liability.
 This shall include, but not be limited to, any loss of profit (whether incurred directly or indirectly), any loss of goodwill or business reputation, any loss of data suffered, cost of procurement of substitute goods or services, or other intangible loss; or
 2. any loss or damage which may be incurred by you, including but not limited to loss or damage as a result of:

    1. any reliance placed by you on the completeness, accuracy or existence of any advertising, or as a result of any relationship or transaction between you and any advertiser or sponsor whose advertising appears on Parity Technologies&#39; Products;